*** 20th Anniversary: 2003 to 2023 ***

 More about weather satellites.

-Have you seen all the satellite images on a weather report?
+Have you seen the satellite images on a weather report?
 Way up there in space (remember David Bowie?)

 See more songs on my Just Me on Piano Youtube channel.